-A centuries-old textile tradition continues on the island of Flores, in Indonesia
+A centuries-old textile tradition continues on the islands of Flores and Sumba in Indonesia

 Flores is just one of the 16,000 islands which make up the nation of Indonesia.
 It is a wonderfully fertile land of volcanoes, rainforest and lakes surrounded by stunning coral reefs inhabited by people of many different ethnic groups speaking their own languages and with their own ways and customs.